Using Your FMLA Benefits for Rehab

 - Request an FMLA form from your employer

 - Provide your physician the form to fill out and return it right away

-If you or someone you know are struggling with drug or alcohol addiction, Zinnia Healing can help.
+If you or someone you know are struggling with drug or alcohol addiction, Zinnia Health can help.
 Our medically-supervised detox and evidence-based therapies have helped thousands of patients like you reach lasting sobriety.
 Contact us at (855) 430-9439 today for the next step.